abayomipopoola/abayomipopoola/src/content/blog/job-that-suits-your-personality/index.md

 ---
-title: It's important that your job matches your personality
+title: It’s important that your job matches your personality
 date: "2018-12-13T22:40:32.169Z"
 tags: [psychology, business domain]
 description: Scale an enterprise by understanding how different personalities map to different kinds of work, and where each tends to thrive or struggle.